 There are a variety of charts available in the Database content package.
 The major categories are shown in the figure below:

 The first three charts are generally considered “Starting Points” – charts that provide a high-level system overview of performance, which can be useful if you are not exactly sure where you should start for analysis.
-These three charts are available on both 7.1 and 7.2 and are based upon Collection Services data.
+These three charts are based upon Collection Services data.

 - I/O Reads and Writes gives you a system-wide summary of logical and physical database I/O (reads and writes) per second.

-- SQL CPU Utilization by Job or Task can help you answer the question “Is the CPU used by the jobs on my partitions due to SQL work or other work?”
-It shows SQL CPU Utilization ranked by job or task; you can easily find the jobs using the most CPU for SQL operations with this chart.
+- SQL CPU Utilization Overview can help you answer the question “Is the CPU used on my partition due to SQL work or other work?”
 I have written about this previously in SQL CPU Utilization.

 - Database Locks Overview can quickly help you determine if you have database record locking contention on your partition.
 Collection Services data can show if there is database record lock contention, but for detailed analysis, you will need to use another tool, such as Job Watcher.